Bonnie Zucker, Psy.D.

 Silvi Guerra, Psy.D.

 Known to her clients as “Dr. Silvi”, her treatment approach incorporates an evidence-based, empathic, culturally informed, and resilient methodology to psychotherapy with clients and their families.
-Dr. Silvi utilizes a cognitive-behavioral (CBT) approach and incorporates current research in neuroscience and developmental psychology to customize all client treatment plans.
+Dr. Silvi utilizes a cognitive-behavioral (CBT) approach, including Exposure/Response Prevention (E/RP) for OCD, and incorporates current research in neuroscience and developmental psychology to customize all client treatment plans.
 Dr. Silvi is also fluent in Spanish and provides (bilingual) culturally sensitive therapeutic services to clients from multicultural backgrounds.